McPatto/meli-challenge/README.md

 ## Technical Decisions

+- **Next.js:** This project is created in Next.js in order to be ranked in Google search with help of SEO best practices.
+This is an e-commerce page, and it needs to be discovered by the users in the browsers.
 - **Next.js App Router:** The project uses the new App Router (`/app` directory) for improved routing and layouts.
 - **TypeScript:** All code is written in TypeScript for type safety and better developer experience.
 - **Tailwind CSS:** Utility-first CSS framework for rapid UI development and responsive design.
 - **Component Structure:** Components are organized by feature and subcomponents, following a modular and scalable approach.
+The files must have a `.component` naming and it's own `index.ts`.
 - **Mock Data:** Product and list data are mocked in the `/src/mocks` directory for development and testing purposes.
-- **Accessibility:** Semantic HTML and accessibility best practices are applied (e.g., `sr-only` classes for screen readers).
+- **Accessibility:** We added some semantic HTML and accessibility best practices (e.g., `sr-only` classes for screen readers).
 - **Reusable UI:** Skeleton loaders and not-found UIs are implemented for better user experience during loading and error states.
+- **Global State:** This project does not use Context or Zustand.
+At first it seemed to be needed to use Context, but the way that the search input pushed to the query and how we get the searchParams avoided the use of a global state.
+- **Testing:** This project uses `jest` to do some unit testing.
+We added a few tests to prevent unexpected behaviours.

+## What I would do with more time

+If I'd had more time, I would:
+- Add some end to end tests with `Cypress`.
+- Add a shopping cart and a checkout page.
+- Add a better UI `Home` page, like some cards on the page or smth.
+- Add more SEO metadata.
+- Add more unit testing, in order to have more coverage.

 ## Getting Started